Divorce Settlements – What Am I Entitled To?

 In summary, on divorce, the aim is to divide the assets fairly.
 Fairness does not necessarily mean an equal division.

 The Court is under a duty to consider all the circumstances of the case and in particular the Section 25 Factors and apply these to the particular case.

 Having considered the Section 25 Factors, the Court may order an unequal division of the assets but this very much depends on the particular facts of the case.

 The general rule is that assets should be divided equally unless there is a good reason not to.

-First consideration must always been given to the needs of the dependent children.
+The first consideration must always be given to the needs of the dependent children.
 Practically this means accommodation must be provided for the children and the custodial parent.

 This could mean one party may retain the marital home to house the children until they reach a certain age.

 Generally, the Court will always look to meet the needs of each party.
 If no agreement can be reached between the parties by way of a consent order then the Court may go on to consider dividing the remaining assets taking into account how they were created.